MrMamamia/ConnectKey/README.md

 ## Storage & privacy model

-This is the part that got the most iteration, and it's deliberately split into three tiers depending on sensitivity:
+This is the part that I built this project for, and it's deliberately split into three tiers depending on sensitivity:

 | Data | Where it lives | Persists across refresh? |
 |---|---|---|